FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

 If you use it and have experience with OpenAPI, we welcome feedback!

 * **plugins.openApi.enable:**
   Toggle indicating the OpenAPI plugin should be enabled.
-Defaults: `false`.
+Default: `false`.